DamianEdwards/aspnet5-workshop/Labs/Introduction to Routing & MVC.md

       services.UseMvc();
   }
   ```
+1. Run the site and verify the message is returned from your MVC controller
 1. If you have time, try to change the controller to render a view instead of returning a string directly